On This Page:

 - Rubrics are useful when you want to assess student work using multiple criteria.
 In Assignment activities, you can use advanced grading options to configure a rubric and criteria, and then when grading, the rubric will calculate an overall score.
-To configure and grade with a rubric.
 For details, see Grade with Rubrics or Grading Guides in Moodle.
 Rubrics can also be used when grading Turnitin assignment.
 For details, see Turnitin in Moodle - an Overview.

 - Custom Scales are for when you want students to see Excellent, Good, Fair, etc., as a grade on an item instead of a numerical score.
 While custom scales can be used to display non-numeric assessments (e.g., ?-, ?, and ?+), the gradebook will still be able to do calculations with these items if needed.
 For details, see Standard & Custom Grading Scales in Moodle.

 These are just a few of the methods that instructors at UMass Amherst have developed for grading in Moodle.
-If you are stumped trying to get Moodle to generate grades the way you want, or have developed an interesting method of your own, contact the Instructional Media Lab (413-545-2823 or email@example.com).
+If you are stumped trying to get Moodle to generate grades the way you want, or have developed an interesting method of your own, contact the Instructional Media Lab (at email@example.com).
 We are happy to assist with challenges and always interested to hear about any new solutions.